Isaiah Aram Minasian: Biography

-He plays on a "Pietro Antonio Dalla Costa" violin from Treviso dated 1763 and one Labelled as "Antonius Stradivarius Cremonensis" dated 1726 (£850,000). along with a "G.B.
-Guadagnini" Violin loaned to him by Museo del Violino in 2019.
+He plays on a "Pietro Antonio Dalla Costa" violin from Treviso dated 1763 and one labelled as "Antonius Stradivarius Cremonensis" dated 1726 (£1.000,000). along with a "G.B.
+Guadagnini" violin loaned to him by Museo del Violino in 2019.

+Minasian is currently composer-in-residence at the Seoul Philharmonic Orchestra, South Korea.
+He is selected as the musical ambassadors of peace and headed to Vancouver, Canada, to select talented musicians through auditions in UBC school of music.